 \section{Appendix}

 \begin{proof}[Proof of Lemma~\ref{regular_tree}] We can assume $d$ is an integer, up to taking the floor function and re-defining it.
-Thus, for any $i=1,\cdots,s$, $|L_i|= d^i$.
-We construct a subgraph $G^\ast$ by extracting a sequence of subgraphs.
-Take a copy of $G$, and consider the induced subgraph $G[L_s \cup L_{s+1}]$ which has edge number at least $d |L(s)|$.
+Thus, for any $i=1,\cdots,s$, $|L(i)|= d^i$.
+We construct $G^\ast$ by extracting a sequence of subgraphs.
+Consider the induced subgraph $G[L(s) \cup L(s+1)]$ which has edge number at least $d |L(s)|$.
 By conditions (B) and (C), we have